 Discovering Different Canned Coffee Drinks

 While walking through one area in Venice we came across a retail store with a wide variety of random products.
 We were thirsty as it was a hot day.
-Luckily there was a refrigerator in there with a bunch of different drinks.
+Luckily they had a refrigerator with a bunch of different drinks available for purchase.

-I was looking at both the bottled pop and carbonated water.
+I looked at the bottled pop and carbonated water.
 Seeing if there was something different we haven’t tried.

 My wife did notice something different.